MerginMaps/docs/src/layer/plugin-variables.md

 # Extra QGIS Variables

-The plugin adds several variables that can be used in QGIS expressions:
+The <QGISPluginName /> adds several variables that can be used in QGIS expressions:

 | Variable name               | Sample value                     | Scope   | Description |
 |-----------------------------|----------------------------------|---------|-------------|